ildar-shaimordanov/git-markdown-toc/README.md

 `md-toc-begin` and `md-toc-end`.

 Currently they are considered obsolete and not recommended in use.
-However they are still supported but replaced with the newly ones when TOC is updated.
+However they are still supported but replaced with the newer ones when TOC is updated.

-Be noticed that you shouldn't mix old and new paired markers to designate the beginning and end of a the same TOC.
+Be noticed that you shouldn't mix old and new paired markers to designate the beginning and end of the same TOC.

 # OPTIONS